-HS-PS3-3.
-Design, build, and refine a device that works within given constraints to convert one form of energy into another form of energy.
+PS.PS3.3.
+Design, build, and refine a device that works within given constraints to convert one form of energy into another form of energy.\

 Emphasis is on both qualitative and quantitative evaluations of devices.
 Examples of devices could include Rube Goldberg devices, wind turbines, solar cells, solar ovens, and generators.
-Examples of constraints could include use of renewable energy forms and efficiency.
+Examples of constraints placed on a device could include the cost of materials, types of materials available, having to use renewable energy, an efficiency threshold, and time to build and/or operate the device.